Let’s Talk Puppy Protection: Parvovirus and Why Shots Matter

 Why Little Pups are at Risk

 When a puppy gets parvo, it’s rough.
-Imagine the worst stomach flu you’ve ever had, but it’s making them super dehydrated and weak.
+Imagine the gut flu you’ve ever had, but it’s making them super dehydrated and weak.
 Because it also weakens their immune system, they can get hit with other infections at the same time.
 Without help from a vet, parvo is often fatal for puppies.
 It’s scary stuff.

-The Good News: We Can Prevent This!
+The Good News: We Can Help on This!

 That sad story from the “Snow Buddies” set really hits home.
 The best way – by far – to shield our puppies from this awful disease is through vaccination.